• Skip to primary navigation

 • Premade Melting Chocolate: Options that work include chocolate chips, melting chocolates, and bars of chocolate.

 • Cannabis-Infusion of Choice: this will depend on which method you pick.
-You only need to choose one method, and you should choose depending on what product you already have on hand:
+You should choose depending on what product you have access to.

-Method Two: Melted Chocolate Infused With Decarbed Flower or Kief
+Method Two: Infused With Decarbed Flower or Kief

 Note: a complete list of ingredients with amounts and printable instructions is located in the recipe card below.

-This is likely because many people already have infused butter or oil already made or on hand.
+This is because many people already have infused butter or oil already made or on hand.

 If you don't already have these recipes prepared but want to use them, here are recipe guides to show you how to make them at home: